Orienteering Gear

 What if I do not have a SI-card?

-At each of these events you can hire an SI-card, however if you lose it or damage it you will be asked to re-pay the full replacement cost.
-Alternatively, if you are going to be a regular participant it is certainly worth your while to purchase one.
-These can be bought from Orienteering suppliers (see list below).
+You can hire an SI-card at events, however if you lose it or damage it you will be asked to re-pay the full replacement cost.
+If you are participate regularly, it is worthwhile buying one.

 Suppliers